nicobrinkkemper/gabr.sh/README.md

 $ gabr hello world
 Hello World.
 ```
-> By naming the file and the function hello,
-> a tiny API emerged to call the function.
+> This is great for a file that contains a collection of functions

 A different approach would be:
 ```shell